-- Stimulating healing by micro-massaging the soft muscles and joints.
+- It stimulates healing by micro-massaging the soft muscles and joints.

 Physical therapists also use this ultrasound technique.
 First, a gel is applied to the patient’s skin to help spread the ultrasound waves into the tissues.
 The ultrasound inquiry is gently swirled over the wanted area.

 With massage, the soft tissues improve circulation and reduce swelling and pain.
 It also speeds up the natural healing process.
 Massages stimulate blood circulation that helps with removing toxins.

 The massagers use their fingers, thumbs, and elbows to massage muscles and connective tissue.
 Swedish massage uses long strokes and light pressure to relax the patient’s pain.

 Deep tissue massage is a forceful way that frees tension deep in the muscles and connective tissues while relieving pain.

 Acupressure is a massage technique based on the theories of Traditional Chinese Medicine.
 Finger pressure is applied to mobilize or drive energy at specific body spots, named acupressure points or acupoints.

 These acupressure points are physical spots that you can locate to release blocked or congested energy centers in the body.
 The acupressure system requires this therapy to open blockages allowing energy or Qi (chee) to flow freely.